Table of Contents

 Experimental setup

 The experimental setup is shown in the Fig. 3.
-In this case, as the evaluation kit of the B-Board provides direct access to electrical signals, a special hardware is not required.
-Instead, an exploded DB-37 cable is used to directly connect the B-Board PRO development kit to the front side of the RT Box.
+An exploded DB-37 cable is used to connect the B-Board PRO development kit with the front side of the RT Box.
+While in this note, this specific setup is featured, other imperix controllers can also be utilized in conjunction with their corresponding simulator interfaces.

 Hardware and software requirements